 - Azerbaijan ratified both the Energy Charter Treaty and the Protocol on Energy Efficiency and Related Environmental Aspects (PEEREA) in 1997.
 By ratifying PEEREA, countries commit to implementing policies to improve energy efficiency (EE) and reduce the environmental impacts of the energy cycle. - Improvement of Azerbaijan's legislation relating to Renewable Energy Sources (RES) and Energy Efficiency (EE) and its bringing in conformity to the EU legislation is one priority.
 The Ministry of Energy (MoE), is the central executive authority implementing state policy and regulation for the energy sector.
 Regulatory policy is implemented primarily by the MIE, and also by the Ministry of Economic Development (MED) and the Tariff Council.
-The Tariff Council acts pursuant to authority granted to it by the Presidential Decree (26 December 2005), the Regulations on the Tariff (Pricing) Council, and the Resolution by the Cabinet of Ministers (9 March 2006). - The draft "Law On the Use of Alternative and Renewable Energy Sources" has been prepared by the State Agency on Alternative and Renewable Energy Sources at the end of 2012 and submitted to the Ministry of Energy, which in turn submitted it to Cabinet of Ministers.
+The Tariff Council acts pursuant to authority granted to it by Presidential Decree (26 December 2005), the Regulations on the Tariff (Pricing) Council, and the Resolution by the Cabinet of Ministers (9 March 2006). - In 2012, the MoE drafted the "Law on Alternative and Renewable Energy sources".
+It contains targets related to the state subsidies and financial support to the users of energy efficient technologies.
+It was prepared at the end of 2012 and submitted to the State Agency of Alternative and Renewable Energy Sources, which in turn submitted it to the Cabinet of Ministers for review.
 No further moves with the draft were made since then. - Azerbaijan has adopted the following sectoral policies in the field: - (a) State Programme for the Development of the Fuel and Energy Sector (2005-2015) has been adopted which identifies and sets development targets for the various sub-sectors within the energy sector along with a package of specifically defined measures aimed at achieving the aforementioned targets and goals within the prescribed period of the 10 years.
 However, there is no documented agreed policy on EE. - (b) State Programme for the Socioeconomic Development of the Regions of Azerbaijan for the period 2009-2013, which is the continuation of the State programme for the period 2004-2008.
-Its objective was to achieve a balanced development of the economy through directing oil and gas revenues, that was increasing on annual basis as a result of successful oil strategy, to the non-oil sector. - (c) In 2011-2012 the State Agency has prepared the Strategy of Azerbaijan on Alternative and Sustainable Energy Development.
-This Strategy was presented to the Ministry of Industry and Energy (now, the Ministry of Energy), and then, through them to the Cabinet of Ministers.
-Cabinet of Ministers has send this document to the President's office and this is currently under their consideration.
-There is also an Action Plan for 2013-2015 prepared by the State Agency on Alternative and Renewable Energy.
-This Action plan expires in 2015.
-The State Agency is planning to create a new Action Plan for the years 2016-2020 on the basis of a new Strategy as soon as it is being confirmed by the Government". - (d) Action Plan for Efficient Use of Energy for 2011-2012 and Medium-term Action Plan for Efficient Use of Energy for 2013-2015.
+Its objective was to achieve a balanced development of the economy through directing oil and gas revenues, that was increasing on annual basis as a result of successful oil strategy, to the non-oil sector. - (c) State Programme on Renewable and Alternative Sources of Energy, 2008-2015 and Action Plan 2012-2020 for alternative sources.
+The Programme expresses the intention to offer incentives for investments in renewable energy, although detailed incentives have not been elaborated, thus leaving a gap in implementing the Programme and attracting investment. - (d) Action Plan for Efficient Use of Energy for 2011-2012 and Medium-term Action Plan for Efficient Use of Energy for 2013-2015.
 About 80% of the activities not achieved in the first Action Plan for 2011-2012 were reflected in the latter one for 2013-2015.
 The Action Plan for 2013-2015 consists of two objectives: